-Seahawks’ Quandre Diggs embracing a return to iconic Lambeau Field for Sunday’s showdown with Green Bay
+Facing Aaron Rodgers and the Packers at Lambeau is special.
+Just ask Seahawks safety Quandre Diggs.

 Playing for Detroit the past four seasons, Diggs made annual visits to Green Bay in their NFC North matchups, and he spoke in awe of the mystique of Lambeau.

-It is, he said, the only stadium at which he was compelled to take personal photos before the game, to capture the feeling of his first visit there.
+It is, he said, the only stadium where he was compelled to take personal photos before the game, to capture the feeling of his first visit there.

 “It’s special,” he said.

-The 26-year-old free safety plans to talk to teammates this week about what to expect there on Sunday evening.
+The 26-year-old free safety plans to talk to teammates this week about what to expect there Sunday evening.

 “I can definitely give guys (an idea) of what it’s going to be like,” Diggs said after the Seahawks’ 17-9 victory over the Eagles, the first playoff victory of his NFL career.